Table of Contents

-To be eligible for MSC+ or MSHO, one must be a resident of Minnesota, at least 65 years of age, and be eligible for Medicare.
+To be eligible for MSC+ or MSHO, one must be a resident of Minnesota, at least 65 years of age, and be eligible for Medicare Parts A and B (for MSHO).
 One must also be eligible for Medicaid, which has both income and asset restrictions.

-Income limits are set at 100% of the Federal Poverty Guideline (FPG).
-Minnesota uses the previous year’s FPGs until the end of their fiscal year on June 30, 2017.
-This means seniors cannot have a monthly income more than $990, or on or after July 1, 2017, not more than $1005.
+Income limits are set at 100% of the Federal Poverty Level (FPL).
+Minnesota uses the previous year’s FPLs until the end of their fiscal year on June 30, 2018.
+This means seniors cannot have a monthly income greater than $1,005, or on or after July 1, 2018, not more than $1012.
 It’s important to note that Minnesota is what is considered a “spend down” state.
 This means that applicants can spend down excess monthly income on reoccurring medical or care services to be eligible for Medicaid.
-Until June 30, 2017, the spend down income limit after medical expense deductions is $792.
+Until June 30, 2018, the spend down income limit after medical expense deductions is $804.